aitgcodes/litesoph-wiki/source/devel/developer_workflow.rst

 Setting up your development environment
 =======================================

-You can make virtual environment using either ``conda`` or ``python-venv``.
+You can make the virtual environment using either ``conda`` or ``python-venv``.
-The steps to create environment by these methods are listed below.
+The steps to create an environment through these methods are listed below.

 Conda environment
 ^^^^^^^^^^^^^^^^^^